 Transforming funding equity with a youth social justice and community vision.

-Inspiring through our unwavering mission—locally, globally, and everywhere in-between.
+Inspiring through our unwavering mission—with programming locally, globally, and everywhere in-between.

 171+ countries reached

-Cultivating people-power face to face—for our schools, neighborhoods, and democracy.
+Cultivating people-power face to face—in-person through our schools, neighborhoods, and spaces where young people are directly.

-Leading collaborations for this generation and the next, from California to the world.
+Leading collaborations and coalition-building for this generation and the next, across California, nationwide, globally and intergenerational.